hyundai-robotics/doc-industrial-communication/3-ethercat-master-io/2-Error-EtherCAT-Master.md

-﻿# 3.2 Action for the EtherCAT Master IO Error
+# 3.2 EtherCAT Master IO Error Handling

-This section describes the solutions for major errors that may occur while setting up the EtherCAT Master IO.
+This is a method for resolving major errors that may occur during EtherCAT master IO settings.

 <br>

 ![[Figure 3.2-1 EtherCAT Master Status]](<../_assets/3-ethercat-master-io/2-Error/image_1.png>)

 {% hint style="info" %}
 \.
-Check the connection status of the LAN cable.
+Please check the connection status of the LAN cable.

 \.
-Check whether the adapter device power is switched on.
+Check if the adapter device power is on.

 \.
-Please make sure Settings and Remote IO Devices are the same.
+Please check if the settings match the IO combination of the Remote IO module.
 {% endhint %}

 <br>